Last updated on September 21st, 2023 at 02:53 pm

 I recently saw a commercial about a woman trying to be the best mom she could be.
 Ironically, the commercial shows her failing and the last words you hear is, “Maybe I should start a blog”.
 I wish I could remember what the commercial was advertising; instead, I remember how it made me feel.
 The honest truth is that the 1950s homemaker we used to see on television is hardly there any more.
 Instead, we see amazing women filling roles in our work force, leading companies, doing almost anything.
 Doing amazing things.
 So, if a woman decides to stay home with her children, she is left to imagine for herself, what others see.
 She is left to write a new version of who the stay-at-home mom is today.

-I see stay-at-home moms doing amazing things every day.
-I see the pressures they feel knowing that they are relying on their partners to support them financially.
-I see the creativity they have.
+Stay-at-home moms doing amazing things every day.
+The pressures they feel knowing that they are relying on their partners to support them financially, I see the creativity they have.
 I see how they achieve balance doing what they love, and being with her children.
-I know one stay-at-home mom who started her own cake decorating business.
-I know anotherstay-at-home mom who grew her own pumpkins.
-I know how this experience can be lonely, tough to do, and yet worth doing.
+I know one stay-at-home mom who started her own cake decorating business. spare me, anotherstay-at-home mom who grew her own pumpkins.
+This experience can be lonely, tough to do, and yet worth doing.
 Which brings me back to my bucket list idea.